-My fees depend on the location: For a 60-minute session, I charge £60 in Summertown, and £50 in Islip.
+My fees depend on the location: For a 60-minute session, I charge £65 in Islip, and £75 in Summertown.
 I also offer two concessionary places, which are reserved for people on a low income.
 Please do let me know if this would be helpful for you.

 I would be happy to arrange an initial meeting, to get to know each other, and see whether we could work together.
 Choosing the right therapist is important: as in any relationship, we need to be a good enough fit.

-Whilst I am working towards UKCP registration as a supervisor, I can offer low-cost supervision to counsellors, psychotherapists, and anyone working in the caring professions.
+I offer clinical supervision to counsellors, psychotherapists, and anyone working in the caring professions.
 Please contact me for details.

 We would normally meet once a week, but it could be more often if necessary.